Psalm 108

 Psalm 108 is the 108th psalm in the Book of Psalms.
-The first verse attributes it to King David, the author of many Psalms.
-It is a hymn, beginning in English in the King James Version: "O God, my heart is fixed; I will sing and give praise, even with my glory".
+It is a hymn psalm, beginning in English in the King James Version: "O God, my heart is fixed; I will sing and give praise, even with my glory".
+In the slightly different numbering system used in the Greek Septuagint version of the bible, and in the Latin Vulgate, this psalm is Psalm 107.
 In Latin, it is known as "Paratum cor meum Deus".
-In the slightly different numbering system used in the Greek Septuagint version of the bible, and in the Latin Vulgate, this psalm is Psalm 107.
+It is attributed to David.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
-It has been paraphrased in hymns, and has often been set to music.
+It has been set to music.

 Structure and themes

 Psalm 108 contains numerous verses which appear in other psalms.
 Verses 1–5 are similar to Psalm 57:7–11, with slight variation, while verses 7–13 are similar to Psalm 60:5–12.
 William Barrick considers this psalm to be the "borrower".
 John Paul II said that the fusion of Psalms 57 and 60 with Psalm 108 shows that "Israel, already in the Old Testament, was re-using and bringing up-to-date the Word of God revealed".

 Charles Spurgeon called Psalm 108 "The Warrior's Morning Song, with which he adores his God and strengthens his heart before entering upon the conflicts of the day".
 He notes that in Psalm 57, verses 7-11 follow on from prayer "and grow out of it", whereas here they initiate the psalm: "the psalmist begins at once to sing and give praise, and afterwards prays to God in a remarkably confident manner".

 Matthew Henry calls it "an assurance of God's answer and salvation".